| | Danish Audio ConnecT CT1 Audio

 matches most test equipment on many parameters, and it is of course

 important to evaluate the measurements' validity.
 Well done!
-We have

 also concluded, like Mr. Gloeckler, that the sonic performance of a